All Episodes

 I'd be walking along the golf course doing monologues to myself about the bad state of Hillary's economy.

-Right onto the green.
+Oh, look at that right onto the green.

-It's to two-footer, a two-foot putt.
+It's the two-footer, a two-foot putt.

 I'll be walking along the thing saying, Will there Hillary did it again?